What Can You Do to Help Preserve Biodiversity

-the increased use of land for agricultural purposes has been the main cause of natural habitat loss.
+In the past few decades, the increased use of land for agricultural purposes has been the main cause of natural habitat loss.
 However, new farm land does not appear to provide food for direct human consumption but to supply for expanding animal production.
 Animal agriculture causes a major loss of biodiversity, because it has been turning many unique ecosystems to pastures for livestock to graze or to grow a variety of high nutrition feed crops.

 This proves that it is possible to cherish life on Earth in all its forms, if we are willing to change our approach from consumptive to sustainable.
 It’s a personal choice to take responsibility for our actions on this planet and turn them into individual contributions to build a bright future together.